 Washingtonian: For years, the staff at Washingtonian magazine have produced the annual 100 Best Restaurants in Washington issue.
 It is the reference point and conversation starter on the topic.
 It is not without controversy.
 Like the U.S. News college rankings, it seems to re-order annually to create a buzz.
 The critics under the masthead are very good and smart, and should be read by all.

 DonRockwell.com: Don Rockwell started a message board a few years back that is THE repository of crowd-sourced, informed commentary on D.C. dining.
-Rockwell and another local legend, Tyler Cowen, both created individual listings of D.C. restaurants that provided the model and inspiration for this list.
+Rockwell and another prominent local voice, Tyler Cowen, both created individual listings of D.C. restaurants that provided the model for this list.